 The right depth, essential in active hydrotherapy

-When should you choose for fixed depth or variable depth?
-Standard concrete or modular pools have a fixed depth and are suitable to carry out active hydrotherapy.
-At the same time, no individual is alike.
-There is a large variability in height, as well as their diagnosis and ability to move.
-For instance, for children to experience an optimal exercise environment, a different depth is needed than for a basketball player.
-This is why the movable floor was invented as one of the most important types of hydrotherapy equipment for active hydrotherapy.
-The movable floor enables the therapist to set a depth according to the needs of the individual, exactly adjusted to the exercises intended.
+When should you opt for fixed depth versus variable depth?
+Standard concrete or modular pools have a fixed depth and can accommodate active hydrotherapy.
+At the same time, no two people are alike.
+Their height, as well as their diagnosis and capacity to move, vary greatly.
+For example, a different depth is required for youngsters to have an appropriate exercise setting than for a basketball player.
+This is why, as one of the most essential forms of hydrotherapy equipment for active hydrotherapy, the movable floor was designed.
+The movable floor allows the therapist to choose a depth based on the individual’s demands, precisely tailored to the exercises planned.

-In a pool with a movable floor, the therapist can easily change the depth to suit the needs of both the therapist and the individual.
-Furthermore, a movable floor enables the therapist to increase the amount of weight that is carried by the joints and the spine as the individual make progress in their abilities.
-Furthermore, the movable floor can be set to deck level for easy transfer.
-Therefore, to create an optimal environment for active hydrotherapy, one cannot cope without this important piece of hydrotherapy equipment.
+The therapist can easily modify the depth of a pool with a movable floor to meet the needs of both the therapist and the individual.
+Furthermore, a movable floor allows the therapist to gradually raise the amount of weight carried by the joints and spine as the individual’s abilities improve.
+The movable floor can also be raised to deck level for easier transfer.
+In a nutshell, it is very difficult to create an appropriate atmosphere for active hydrotherapy without this vital piece of hydrotherapy equipment.

 Take a look at our movable floor